waydago/promify/README.md

 # Promify

 Promify is a refactored and enhanced version of the [promify-goss](https://github.com/waydago/promify-goss) project.
 It has been redesigned to be a pipe-only program, providing a flexible and efficient way to handle input sources.
-We have also added a Formatter interface, allowing for a modular approach to the input source.
+We have also added a formatter interface, allowing for a modular approach to the input source.
 Promify defaults to the `goss` format, however, you may choose to add "debugvarz" etc as an input source allowing for a more flexible and modular approach to the input source.

 ## Key Features

 - **Pipe-Only Input**: Promify requires the input source to be piped, ensuring a smooth data flow and easy integration with other tools.
 - **Required Name Flag**: The `name` flag is mandatory when running Promify.
 This ensures that the output file is identifiable and can be easily located.
 - **Optional Directory Flag**: The `path` flag is optional.
 If not specified, Promify will use Node Exporter's default `textfile_collector` directory "/var/lib/node_exporter/textfile_collector".
-- **Modular Input Formats**: One of the major enhancements in Promify is the adding the Formatter interface.
+- **Modular Input Formats**: One of the major enhancements in Promify is the adding the formatter interface.
 Promify defaults to the `goss` format, however, you may choose to add "debugvarz" etc as an input source allowing for a more flexible and modular approach to the input source.

 ## Basic Usage